 In classifying chemicals as EPCRA Section 313 chemicals of special concern, EPA eliminated the de minimis exemption for all such classified chemicals (except lead when contained in stainless steel, brass, or bronze alloy).
-However, this action does not affect the applicability of the de minimis exemption to the supplier notification requirements (40 CFR Section 372.45(d) (1)).
+Starting with RY 2024 (i.e., calendar year 2024), the de minimis exemption is no longer available for use for supplier notification purposes for chemicals classified as chemicals of special concern starting with RY 2024.
+Thus, starting with calendar year 2024, supplier notification will need to be provided for chemicals of special concern even if they are present in the trade name product or mixture in concentrations below 1%.
 In addition, as EPCRA Section 313 chemicals of special concern, the chemicals are ineligible for range reporting for on-site releases and transfers off-site for further waste management.
 This will not affect the applicability of range reporting of the maximum amount on-site as required by EPCRA Section 313(g).